-- a) The service or facility is no longer needed or, - b) It can be demonstrated that the use is no longer viable and that the premises have been actively marketed for at least 6 months for the existing use or, - c) Where the proposal is for the relocation of the existing use that will continue to serve the local community and that new facility will be of equal or better standard and is provided before or at the same time that the current premises are vacated - 6.8.5 High quality shop fronts, commercial frontages and signs affect the character and appearance of the area.
-Proposals to replace these need to ensure that design, materials and any illumination enhance the area in terms of appearance and public safety.
+- a) The service or facility is no longer needed or, - b) It can be demonstrated that the use is no longer viable and that the premises have been actively marketing for at least 6 months for the existing use or, - c) Where the proposal is for the relocation of the existing use that will continue to serve the local community and that new facility will be of equal or better standard and is provided before or the same time that the current premises are vacated

+6.8.4 Quality shop fronts, other commercial frontages and signs are important as they affect the character and appearance of the area.
+Proposals to replace these, need to take account such things as their design and materials as well as any illumination to ensure that they enhance the area in terms of over appearance and public safety.